State Guide

 Prepayment penalty rules

-Most owner-occupied conventional loans in Georgia do not include prepayment penalties, but certain non-QM and investment products can.
-Confirm your note and servicing disclosures before large principal-only payments.
+Most owner-occupied Georgia conventional loans do not include prepayment penalties, but some specialty and investment products can.
+Confirm your note before setting an aggressive prepay schedule.

 Refinancing considerations